DIY Plumbing Made Easy: How to Repair Common Problems in Your Home

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing problems yourself by learning some basic DIY plumbing techniques.
+Yes, you can fix minor plumbing problems yourself by learning basic DIY plumbing techniques.

 Is DIY plumbing safe?